 Okay, I’m definitely not a fan of this option.
 However, let’s get real.
 As homeschool moms this is the unwelcome reality sometimes!
 If you are struggling with finding those extra moments throughout the day due to a colicky baby, hyperactive/special needs child, or even other simple unexpected interruptions, this might just be the best option for you!

 While I typically try to set aside most of my evenings for relaxing and little self care, there are some that absolutely have to be set aside for working.
 If they weren’t, I would get so far behind on the hectic days that I would absolutely never catch up!

 While I hate to admit it, staying up late or getting up early is sometimes a must for the homeschool mom that is struggling with household management!
-Just don’t make it an every day occurrence, or you might suffer from constant burn out.
+Just don’t make it an everyday occurrence, or you will find yourself suffering from constant burn out.

-Too stressed to even thing about working in the evening hours right now?
+Too stressed to even think about working in the evening hours right now?
 Check out 10 Ways to De-stress After a Long Day to find great tips on winding down and letting go of the stress.

 Take a Day Off

 Say what?
 Sounds crazy I know, but I’m totally serious!
 Taking a day off from all responsibilities might be just what you need to get a handle on your homeschool & your house management skills!
 Giving yourself a little time to take a deep breathe every once in a while can help you in the long run.

 Taking the day off to refresh can be a huge encouragement to the homeschool mom!
 Doing this not only helps you to stay on task and utilize every free moment for productivity on the regular day, but it also takes away that huge sense of overwhelm we all experience on the hectic days!

 Not sure how to take a day off because it’s been so long?
 Relax momma, you’ve totally got this!